epoberezkin/json-schema-consolidate/README.md

 - allErrors - continue validation after errors and return all validation errors

-- verbose - validator dependent

 - schemas - include some schemas, same result as calling `addSchema` method

-- formats - define additional formats, all validators support RegExp, most support functions.
+- formats - define additional formats, most validators support RegExp and functions

 Validator specific options can also be passed.